Gabe-Thomp/Gabe-Thomp.github.io/content/post/icml/index.md

 title: ICML 2025
 date: 2025-07-13
 ---
 I was able to present our work at ICML 2025!
-Check out the section of my website with our paper, NTK-DFL, for more details.
+Check out the section of my website with our paper for more details.